 Have you ever needed the best running shoes for your feet only to discover the difficulties of finding a new pair that fits you?
-Maybe they fit you in the store, but you found they weren’t the right fit for you when you came home.
+Maybe they fit you in the store, but you saw they weren’t suitable when you came home.

 This scenario can frustrate you and may waste both your time and money.
-Therefore, it may be in your best interest to read about some signs your running shoes don’t fit properly.
-In the meantime, check out these tips to find the best running shoes for your feet so that you can shop with confidence.
+Therefore, reading about some signs your running shoes don’t fit properly may be best.
+In the meantime, check out these tips to find the best running shoes for your feet so you can shop confidently.

-The toe-box is the front portion of your shoe where your toes lie.
-It’s usually a wider portion of your shoe that narrows to form the front end of the shoe.
-Your shoe’s toe-box must fit your toes appropriately.
+The toe box is the front portion of your shoe where your toes lie.
+It’s usually a more comprehensive portion of your shoe that narrows to form the front end of the shoe.
+Your shoe’s toe box must fit your toes appropriately.

-If this shoe part is too narrow or wide, there could be painful repercussions.
+There could be painful repercussions if this shoe part is too narrow or wide.
 These repercussions may include arthritis, bunions, and toenail disease (s).